subvisual/subvisual.com/src/posts/2021-04-30-large-scale-production-in-a-rush-utrust-ico/index.md

 ---
+highlight: false
-path: /large-scale-in-a-rush-utrust-ico
+path: large-scale-in-a-rush-utrust-ico
 title: "Large-scale in a rush: The Utrust ICO"
+categories:
+  - engineering
 author: miguel-palhas
+date: 2021-04-30
 seoImage: ./seo.png
-date: 2021-04-30
+intro: >
+  This is the story of how we ended up with an ambitious time-frame to launch a platform, of the decisions we made along the way, and fortunately, of how it all turned out really well.
 tags:
   - general
   - elixir
   - blockchain
-intro: >
-    This is the story of how we ended up with an ambitious time-frame to launch a platform, of the decisions we made along the way, and fortunately, of how it all turned out really well.
 ---

 This is the story of how we ended up with an unrealistic time-frame to launch